asantmiller/MLexploreR/README.md

 NOTE: This application is not meant to develop production or implementation models.
 It is purely demonstrative of both the strengths and weaknesses of user interface machine learning design.

-Note: As a current workaround, this application uses this data set rather than functionalizing a data upload: https://www.kaggle.com/uciml/forest-cover-type-dataset
+NOTE: As a current workaround, this application uses this data set rather than functionalizing a data upload: https://www.kaggle.com/uciml/forest-cover-type-dataset